eboileau/ribotools/docs/source/user-guide.rst

     run-htseq-workflow ribo <config> --run-all [--trim-rna-to-max-fragment-size] [--rna-config RNA_CONFIG] --htseq-options "--stranded yes" --stranded reverse [options]

-If Ribo-seq ORFs are available from **Rp-Bp**, TE can be estimated for Ribo-seq ORFs, instead of genes (CDS by default, or exon).
-In this case, you need to prepare a special GTF file before, and ``run-htseq-workflow`` with additional options, see `How to estimate TE using Ribo-seq ORFs <ribo-seq-orfs.html>`_ for details.
+If Ribo-seq ORFs are available from **Rp-Bp**, TE or DE can be estimated for Ribo-seq ORFs, instead of genes (CDS by default, or exon).
+In this case, you need to prepare a GTF file with Ribo-seq ORFs before, and ``run-htseq-workflow`` with additional options, see `How to estimate TE using Ribo-seq ORFs <ribo-seq-orfs.html>`_ for details.

 .. important::

     If using **Ribotools** with a *de novo* assembly generated with **Rp-Bp**, specifying ``--htseq-options --type=exon``, or type other than ``CDS`` can have unexpected results!
 This is because the GTF file created under ``genome_base_path`` is a concatenation of ``gtf`` and ``de_novo_gtf``, and possibly contains repeated features (see `How to prepare genome indices and annotations <https://rp-bp.readthedocs.io/en/latest/user-guide.html#how-to-prepare-genome-indices-and-annotations>`_).
 For mapping this is not a problem.
 For abundance estimation, however, this can be problematic.
-Unless this GTF file is manually curated, only default *i.e.* only CDS features should be used.
+Unless this GTF file is manually curated, only CDS features should be used (default).

 .. tip::

     Use ``--star-options "--quantMode GeneCounts"`` to get count tables.
-You can check counts for unstranded data (column 2), counts for the 1st read strand (htseq-count -s yes), and counts for the 2nd read strand (htseq-count -s reverse).
+You can check counts for unstranded data (column 2), counts for the 1st read strand (column 3, htseq-count -s yes), and counts for the 2nd read strand (column 4, htseq-count -s reverse).
 The stranded column (3 or 4) with the lowest *N_noFeature* count should correspond to the correct strand option.

 .. tip::